Fabrizio Giovanardi: V8 Supercars

 Giovanardi drove with Marc Hynes in the two main endurance races of the 2008 V8 Supercar Championship Series, the L&H 500 at Phillip Island and the Supercheap Auto Bathurst 1000 at Mount Panorama.
 The two drivers were recruited by Triple Eight Race Engineering to pilot the #88 car while regular drivers Jamie Whincup and Craig Lowndes teamed up in Lowndes' usual #888 car.
 At Phillip Island, Giovanardi and Hynes finished 17th, a lap down on winners Garth Tander and Mark Skaife and at Bathurst, the pair finished 15th – two laps down on team-mates (and race winners) Lowndes and Whincup.
-In 2010, Giovanardi will be driving for Britek Motorsport in the Armor All Gold Coast 600, sharing the team's Holden Commodore with Karl Reindler.
+In 2010, Giovanardi drove for Britek Motorsport in the Armor All Gold Coast 600, sharing the team's Holden Commodore with Karl Reindler.
 In 2011, it was announced that Giovanardi would, once again, be driving for Britek Motorsport in the Armor All Gold Coast 600 with Karl Reindler.

 Italian Touring Car Championship 2017 (Racing Return).

-Giovanardi returned to Touring Car Racing for the first time in 3 Years for a guest appearance in the Italian Touring Car Championship round at Vallelunga.
-He qualified 6th but after a poor start dropped back to 10th.
-Despite not racing in almost three years Giovanardi fought his way back up to 4th in the race.
+Giovanardi returned to Touring Car Racing for the first time in three years for a guest appearance in the Italian Touring Car Championship round at Vallelunga.
+He qualified sixth but after a poor start dropped back to tenth.
+Despite not racing in almost three years, Giovanardi fought his way back up to fourth in the race.